Why We Wrote This Guide

-Artists playing local venues typically make agreements orally or online, entering an implied contract.
+Artists playing local venues typically make agreements orally or online through entering an implied contract.
 However, booking agents always enter formal agreements.
 There are various benefits for artists who create and enter legal agreements with venues for their performances.
-For the most part, these contracts act as self-defense for both parties by outlining their respective expectations in all aspects, including the details that are often overlooked in causal agreements.
+For the most part, these contracts act as self-defense for both parties by outlining their respective expectations.
+These contracts include all details that are often overlooked in causal agreements.
 Contracts not only detail the obligations each party commits to, but also the consequences for neglecting them and the policies surrounding cancellation.
-By compiling all of this information and negotiating an agreement about all the details, artists and venues are protected from surprise fees, lowered profits and issues with loopholes in the contract.
+By compiling all of this information and negotiating an agreement about all the details, artists and venues are protected from surprise fees, lowered profits, and issues with loopholes in the contract.

 One important responsibility of an agent is to collect deposits on behalf of artists.
 Deposits are a portion of the agreed payment delivered to the artist (or agent) ahead of the performance.
 Tours require special attention from a booking agent, which is why some artists hire a separate specialist for booking them.
 Agents in charge of tours are not only responsible for the details and legalities of each individual show, but also for the logistics between each show.

 The role of a publicist is to handle matters regarding media and public relations for an artist.
 When an artist’s music has become marketable, publicists work to raise public awareness of their “brand” and their creations.
-Any press or inquiries about public appearances are intercepted and filtered by the publicist, who decides which opportunities the artist pursues.
+Any press or inquiries about public appearances are intercepted and filtered by the publicist.
+The publicist decides which opportunities the artist will pursue.
 Additionally, publicists are responsible for tirelessly seeking out press placements for artists.
 This makes it very important for publicists to maintain a wide range of positive connections with media outlets relevant to the target consumer base of their client(s).